 Cooking Oils and Inflammation

 One of the major problems with oils in the Standard American Diet today is that unstable oils are being used to fry and cook foods on high heat.
 It’s common to fry foods with olive oil this damages it.
 Avocado oil and coconut oil both have high smoke points and are the better for higher heat cooking but never allow them to reach their smoke point.
-I actually just cook and stiry-fry in water or vegetable stock so I never had to worry about this and I can enjoy fats from more delicious sources like nuts, seeds and avocado.

 The Omega-3 to Omega-6 Imbalance